Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee: Discussion

-Finally, in Fig.~\ref{fig:two-light-barchart}, we show the maximum reach of FCC-ee to the $d = 6$ and $d = 7$ SMEFT operators generating effective interactions at the EW scale involving \textit{no} HNLs.
+Finally, in Fig.~\ref{fig:two-light-barchart}, we show the maximum reach of FCC-ee to the $d = 6$ and $d = 7$ SMEFT operators generating effective interactions at the EW scale involving no HNLs.
 The only distinction between the Majorana and Dirac HNL scenarios is that the $\Delta L =\pm 2$ operators $Q_{llleH}$ and $Q_{leHD}$ are assumed to vanish in the latter scenario.
 The results shown for these operators only apply in the Majorana case.
-The translation of the FCC-ee mono-$\gamma$ plus $\slashed{E}$ bounds in Figs.~\ref{fig:diag-constraints},~\ref{fig:off-diag-constraints} and~\ref{fig:off-diag-constraints-2} to the SMEFT coefficients is now slightly more involved, because the coefficients can interfere with the SM contribution to $e^+e^- \to \nu \nu (\gamma)$.
+The translation of the FCC-ee mono-$\gamma$ plus $\slashed{E}$ bounds in Figs.~\ref{fig:diag-constraints},~\ref{fig:off-diag-constraints} and~\ref{fig:off-diag-constraints-2} to the SMEFT WCs is now slightly more involved, because the WCs can interfere with the SM contribution to $e^+e^- \to \nu \nu (\gamma)$.

-For the coefficients that do not interfere with the SM, the appropriate matching condition can be used to rescale the constraint on $|C_i|$ in the $m_{N_2} \to 0$ limit, as for the operators in Figs.~\ref{fig:two-heavy-barchart} and~\ref{fig:one-light-one-heavy-barchart}.
+For the WCs that do not interfere with the SM, the appropriate matching condition can be used to rescale the constraint on $|C_i|$ in the $m_{N_2} \to 0$ limit, as for the operators in Figs.~\ref{fig:two-heavy-barchart} and~\ref{fig:one-light-one-heavy-barchart}.
 This is the case for the $d = 7$ SMEFT operators,

 where the curly (square) brackets denote the (anti-)symmetrisation of the flavour indices.
 As can be seen in Fig.~\ref{fig:two-light-barchart}, the constraints on $C_{llleH}$ depend on $\rho,\sigma = e,\mu,\tau$; in each case, the left and right bars show $\rho = \sigma$ and $\rho\neq\sigma$, respectively.
 The tensor operators relevant to $e^+e^-\to \nu \nu(\gamma)$ are only generated when the first and third flavour indices are of electron flavour and the second and fourth indices are different.
-When the coefficient for the tensor operator is non-zero, the maximum reach for the SMEFT operator is determined as $C_{llleH} = 1/\Lambda^3$, with $\Lambda^6 = \Lambda_S^6 + \Lambda_T^6$, where $\Lambda_S$ and $\Lambda_T$ are found separately from Eq.~\eqref{eq:no-interference}, and the bar given green stripes.
+When the coefficient for the tensor operator is non-zero, the maximum reach for the SMEFT operator is determined as $C_{llleH} = 1/\Lambda^3$, with $\Lambda^6 = \Lambda_S^6 + \Lambda_T^6$, where $\Lambda_S$ and $\Lambda_T$ are found separately from Eq.~\eqref{eq:no-interference}.
 For the SMEFT coefficient $C_{leHD}$, we show the maximum reach for $\rho = e$ (left) and $\rho \neq e$ (right) as purple bars.
+This coefficient is also constrained considerably by the non-detection of $0\nu\beta\beta$ decay~\cite{Cirigliano:2018yza}.

 We next examine the maximum reach for the remaining $d = 6$ SMEFT operators, which can interfere with the SM depending on the flavour indices of the coefficient.
 Firstly, the operators $Q_{ll}$ and $Q_{le}$ contribute to the vector four-fermion operators as